Stonesfield: Public houses

-Over the years Stonesfield has had between seven and ten pubs; however, since 2020 the village no longer has any active pubs or restaurants.
+Over the years Stonesfield has had between seven and ten pubs; however, since 2010 only one has remained open.

 The White Horse

-The White Horse, Stonesfield's final pub, was at the top of the village green on The Ridings.
-The pub had served the community since its opening in 1876.
-Previously called the White Lion, a man named John Lardner held its licence from 1847 and resided in one of the three cottages making up the pub's buildings.
+The White Horse, Stonesfield's final pub, is at the top of the village green on The Ridings.
+The pub has served the community since its opening in 1876, despite an extended period of closure between 2020 and 2023.
+Previously called the White Lion, from 1847 its licensee was John Lardner, who lived in one of the three cottages making up the pub's buildings.
 Following John's death in September 1865 the licence was transferred to his son, Henry Lardner, in October 1865.
 This was the first mention of the name 'White Horse'.
 The White Horse was sold at auction after it was advertised on 28 October 1876.
-The listing had the description: 'A stone-built and slated free public house, called or known by the name of "The White Horse," situate in the village of Stonesfield, and containing 2 front rooms, tap room, pantry, scullery, cellar 3 bed rooms, and 1 attic; together with the 2 Cottages adjoining (but unoccupied).
+The listing had the description:

+'A stone-built and slated free public house, called or known by the name of "The White Horse," situate in the village of Stonesfield, and containing 2 front rooms, tap room, pantry, scullery, cellar 3 bed rooms, and 1 attic; together with the 2 Cottages adjoining (but unoccupied).
 Detached are a Brew-house, large Shop with extensive cellarage underneath, Stable, Barn, Wagon Hovel, Cow Shed, Poultry Pen, Piggery, and Cattle Yard; together with capital Garden Ground at the back and in the front of the house.